facebookresearch/DoodlerGAN/README.md

 ## Preparation

 First, create the enviroment with Anaconda.
-Installing Pytorch and the other packages listed as requirements.txt.
+Install Pytorch and the other packages listed in requirements.txt.
 The code is tested with PyTorch 1.3.1 and CUDA 10.0:

 ```
   mkdir creative_sketch_generation creative_sketch_generation/data creative_sketch_generation/results creative_sketch_generation/models